fmatheus/meteor-gitlab/README.md

-# tunguska:imgur
+# tomsen-san:oauth2-gitlab

-An ES2015 Meteor OAuth handler package for Imgur.
+An ES2015 Meteor OAuth2 handler package for Gitlab.

-This is a fully working OAuth handler, allowing you to use Imgur as your Meteor authentication method.
-If you want to use it "as is" you can just `meteor add tunguska:imgur` to your application.
+This is a fully working OAuth login service, allowing you to use Gitlab as your Meteor authentication method.

-However, the package has been written to aid in understanding the mechanics of putting together an OAuth handler for any arbitrary provider.
-The trickier parts of the codebase are (hopefully) annotated well enough to comprehend what's going on in this bit of Meteor Magic, enabling you make a minimum number of changes for your chosen provider.
+If you want to use it "as is" you can just `meteor add tomsen-san:oauth2-gitlab` to your application.

-There's an [accompanying blog article](http://robfallows.github.io/2015/12/17/writing-an-oauth-2-handler.html) which should be read prior to forking and hacking!
+This is completely based on the work of Rob Fallows, lots of kudos to him to take the pain and pave the way.

-See also the [complementary login package](https://github.com/robfallows/tunguska-accounts-imgur): `tunguska:accounts-imgur`.
+There is the original [blog article](http://robfallows.github.io/2015/12/17/writing-an-oauth-2-handler.html) which should be read prior to forking and hacking!

-Enjoy :smile:
+See also the [complementary OAuth2 flow package](https://github.com/tomsen-san/meteor-accounts-gitlab): `tomsen-san:oauth2-accounts-gitlab`.